 Greenhouse Gas (GHG) Transit Inputs Documentation

-This document will be used by California Air Resources Board (CARB staff to confirm the user-inputs in the Transit Inputs tab of the Affordable Housing and Sustainable Communities (AHSC) Benefits Calculator Tool.
+This document will be used by California Air Resources Board (CARB) staff to confirm the user-inputs in the Transit Inputs tab of the Affordable Housing and Sustainable Communities (AHSC) Benefits Calculator Tool.
 Transit agencies must provide all information requested below for each proposed transit project, attach additional evidence where specifically requested, and sign the document to affirm inputs are correct and the proposed project(s) will be built as stated.
 If the inputs in the AHSC Benefits Calculator Tool differ from the inputs in this document, CARB staff will defer to this signed document to verify and score GHG benefits.
 If adequate information that allow CARB staff to verify outputs is not submitted, CARB staff will not score the GHG benefits of the proposed project(s).

 Refer to the AHSC Quantification Methodology and User Guide for input definitions and guidance on filling out the Transit Inputs Tab of the AHSC Benefits Calculator Tool, found in the California Climate Investments Reporting Tools webpage.